Background gradient

 Syncing your repo

-Once you merge a PR, you may want to delete the branch locally, or update any dependent branches to base off of trunk instead (which now includes your changes).
-To do so, just run gt repo sync.
+Once you merge a PR, you can use gt sync to clean up the branch locally and update any dependent branches to depend on trunk (which now includes your changes).

 >